Ministry of Road Transport and Highways: Regional Offices

+Following are the regional offices, each headed by a Regional Officer (RO):

 The ministry has following wings functioning under it:

 Roads Wing

-The road wing of the MORTH is the backbone of the country's road network development programme.
+The road wing of the MoRTH is the backbone of the country's road network development programme.
 It is staffed by officers of the Central Engineering Services (Roads).
 It is headed by Director General (Road Development) and Special Secretary to the Government of India.